-- Know the Sport rules, trends, different styles, offensive/defensive schemes, strategies, what fans of the sport look for and talk about - Know the Team roster, starters, start-leaders, record/past records, injuries,

-- Give More than the Score find an angle sports fans know the scores and highlights, what else can you give them?
+- Know the Sport rules, trends, different styles, offensive/defensive schemes, strategies, what fans of the sport look for and talk about - Know the Team roster, starters, start-leaders, record/past records, injuries, schedule/key matchups, rivals, storylines, style of play - Find topics that relate to the sport - Give More than the Score find an angle sports fans know the scores and highlights, what else can you give them?
 Stats, records, historical perspective, analysis, talking points - Accuracy Matters you are working with numbers, stats, and figures.
 Make sure they are correct.
 The best way to be accurate is to be sure you know the team, and are following closely.
 Be sure to record interviews.
-In your notes, write down color, reaction to use for more detailed writing. - Interview postgame emotions after a win or loss are fresh and compelling. - For features, interview subjects multiple times in an area they are comfortable in.
+In your notes, write down color, reaction to use for more detailed writing. - Interview postgame emotions after a win or loss are fresh and compelling.

+• For features, interview subjects multiple times in an area they are comfortable in.
 Always try to interview in person.
-Be sure to ask for specifics/details, so you can put your reader there. - Have questions ready for interviews, but be ready to steer away from them. - Be clear and concise in writing style.
+Be sure to ask for specifics/details, so you can put your reader there.

+- Have questions ready for interviews, but be ready to steer away from them. - Be clear and concise in writing style.
 Get to the point quickly - Make sure your lead grabs your audience.
 You have to know your audience to do this well. - Avoid cliches sports are full of them.
 Don't overuse sports jargon, it cheapens your work.
+Do not write about team bonding - this is severely over-used.

+• Sports are full of action.
+Use action verbs(no -ing verbs) and try to avoid passive voice as much as possible.

+Write about topics people in sports care about.

-Do not write about team bonding this is severely over-used. - Sports are full of action.
-Use action verbs(no -ing verbs) and try to avoid passive voice as much as possible. - · Be creative with your storytelling - Charts & graphics can enhance your work - Social media can spread the word and engage your audience - Videos, podcasts, and audio interviews are also great for audience and story-telling. - Be objective!
-If you can't be fair and distance yourself, you shouldn't do the story. - Know how to research and find facts.
-These are key to a good story in any section of a publication. - Make an Impact: Be engaging, Be informative, Keep it fresh, Give your reader something they can't get somewhere else.
+- · Be creative with your storytelling - Charts & graphics can enhance your work - Social media can spread the word and engage your audience - Videos, podcasts, and audio interviews are also great for audience and story-telling. - Be objective!
+If you can't be fair and distance yourself, you shouldn't do the story.

+• Know how to research and find facts.
+These are key to a good story in any section of a publication.

+• Make an Impact: Be engaging, Be informative, Keep it fresh, Give your reader something they can't get somewhere else.